Myopia progression: why it’s a concern and what you can do

-While the cost of regular eye exams and new glasses every year can be a financial strain for some families, the long-term risks associated with myopia progression can be even greater.
+For many families, the cost of eye exams and new glasses every year can be a financial strain, however, the long-term risks associated with myopia progression can be even greater.

 Myopia is one of the most common eye disorders in the world.
-The prevalence of myopia is about 30 to 40 percent among adults in Europe and the United States, and Australia about 30% to 40% of adults are short-sighted.
-Up to 80% or more of adults in several East Asian countries.
+In Europe, the United States, and Australia about 30% to 40% of adults are short-sighted.
+Up to 80% or more of adults in several East Asian countries have myopia.

 Classification of myopia severity

-Myopia — like all refractive errors — is measured in optical units called diopters (D).
+Myopia — like all refractive errors — is measured in optical units called dioptres (D).

 What you can do about myopia progression